Are trampolines dangerous? Finding The Safest Trampoline For Your Home | Safety Guide

 Trampoline manufacturers such as Springfree have recognized the dangers that springs on trampolines pose to children just looking to have a good time.

-Thanks to this, they developed a soft-edge design which makes use of fiberglass rods or steals leaf springs beneath the jumping mat, which takes away the risk that a spring-trampoline has.
+Because of this, they developed a soft-edge design which makes use of fiberglass rods or steals leaf springs beneath the jumping mat, which removes most of the risks posed by a spring trampoline.

 Does The Trampoline Come With A Ladder?

 The traditional large trampoline can be rather high off the ground.
 This may tempt kids to do a flying somersault right off the edge – and that’s how broken bones walk their way into the picture.
 Which is why you want to be sure that your trampoline comes with an attachable ladder.
 Make a strict rule that this is the only way to get on and off the trampoline.

 Here are a few great trampolines for you to take a quick look at:

 Tots and toddlers love trampolines but can’t have fun on a full-sized trampoline.
 I had no idea why this was.
 But turns out, there is a higher chance toddlers get fractures, and dislocations on a full-size trampoline.